Anil Kokaram: Education and early career

-In 1985, after completing his A Level in mathematics, physics and chemistry, he received an open national scholarship in the field of science.
+In 1985, after completing his A Levels in mathematics, physics and chemistry, he received an open national scholarship in the field of science.
 He then was a mathematics teacher at Hillview College for one year.
 In 1986, thanks to a Tate and Lyle scholarship he started studying electrical and information sciences at Cambridge University and he completed a Bachelor of Arts with 2.1 Honours (Upper Second Class) in 1989.
-He stayed at Cambridge University until 1993 to complete a Doctor of Philosophy degree (Ph.D) in Digital Signal Processing on the thesis: Motion Picture Restoration.
+He stayed at Cambridge University until 1993 to complete a Doctor of Philosophy degree (Ph.D.) in Digital Signal Processing on the thesis: Motion Picture Restoration.
 He then co-wrote 21 publications as a Research Fellow from 1993 to 1997 with other Cambridge University scientists on DSP techniques for still and moving images.

 Private life

 Anil Kokaram married Stefanie Mayer - born in Duttweiler, Germany - who worked at SAP Company, and they lived at Greenpark Road in Bray.
-On 30 April 2017 Stefanie Kokaram was found dead on Kilkenny beach.
+On 30 April 2017 Stefanie Kokaram was found dead on Killiney beach.
 Gardai confirmed a "tragic incident" after a woman was sought for three days.